Skip to main content

 You can treat most vaginal yeast infections with an over-the-counter vaginal cream or suppository.
 You can buy these nonprescription vaginal creams and suppositories at most large drugstores and supermarkets.

 You can treat many yeast infections with over-the-counter creams or suppositories that you can buy at a drugstore.
 But for some women with severe or persistent infections, a different yeast infection treatment may be needed.
-If you are unsure or have never had a yeast infection before, see your doctor first.

 While you can't always avoid a yeast infection, you can lower your risk of getting one.
 Follow these guidelines to avoid the itching, burning, and other discomforts.

 Vaginal Yeast Infection -- Prevention

 Try these following tips to prevent yeast infections.

 Picture of the Cervix

 The cervix is a cylinder-shaped neck of tissue that connects the vagina and uterus.